grinnell-cs/csc151-images/_readings/conditionals.md

     return false.
 Otherwise, return the value of the last expression.

 `(or <expr1> ... <exprk>)`{:.signature} *Standard keyword.*
   : Evaluate each expression in turn.
-If any of those values is truish,
+If any of those values is true,
-    return the first truish value.
+    return the first true value.
 Otherwise, return false.

 ## Self checks